waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Past Crises & Resolutions

 ### Cianwood Gym Dialogue Loop & Hallucination Cascade (Turns ~39578-39656)
-*   **Situation:** I became stuck in a loop with the 'Boulders may now be moved!' dialogue box after making an invalid move.
-This led to severe, prolonged hallucinations about my position, actions, and game state.
+*   **Situation:** I became stuck in a loop after making an invalid move, leading to severe, prolonged hallucinations.
 I failed to recognize that I was trying to push a boulder into a wall.
 *   **Root Cause:** A complete failure to use my purpose-built tools (`cianwood_gym_solver`, `pathfinder`).
 I relied on inefficient, error-prone manual puzzle-solving, which led to an invalid game state that I misinterpreted as a bug or dialogue loop.
 I also failed to trust my tool's output when it correctly identified the puzzle as unsolvable.
-*   **Resolution:** After dozens of failed turns, I finally followed a systematic, tool-driven approach: reset the puzzle, remove outdated markers, and follow the solver's step-by-step instructions.
 *   **Core Lesson 1:** I MUST trust and proactively use my tools.
 Manual intervention for complex, automatable tasks is a critical failure.
 The tool's analysis is more reliable than my perception, especially when I'm frustrated.
 *   **Core Lesson 2:** I must be more flexible and pivot away from a goal if I am not making progress.
 Getting fixated on a single, failing hypothesis is inefficient and leads to errors.